 There is only one tax that companies must pay for foreign workers: the contribution to the Occupational Hazards Branch of the General Organisation for Social Insurance.
-The employer's payment of 2 per cent of the employees' total wages is out of its own pocket rather than deducted from the employees's salary.
-For Saudi Arabian employees, the employer must pay an additional 9 per cent of the employees' total wages out of pocket to the Annuities Branch of the General Organisation for Social Insurance.
+The employer's payment of 2 per cent of the employees' total wages is out of its own pocket rather than deducted from the employee's salary.
+For Saudi Arabian employees, the employer must pay an additional nine per cent of the employees' total wages out of pocket to the Annuities Branch of the General Organisation for Social Insurance, as well as one per cent of the employees' total wages out of pocket for Saned, the unemployment insurance scheme implemented by the General Organisation for Social Insurance.